 Exercise increases your health and your sense of well-being, which puts more pep in your step every day.
 But exercise also has some direct stress-relieving benefits.

 - It pumps up your endorphins.
 Physical activity helps bump or increase the production of your brain’s “feel-good” neurotransmitters, called endorphins.
 However, this function is sometimes referred to as the runner’s high, a rousing game of tennis or a nature hike also can contribute to this same feeling.

 - It’s meditation in motion.
 After a fast-paced game of racquetball or several laps in the pool, you’ll often find that you’ve forgotten the day’s irritations and focused only on your body’s movements.

 As you begin to regularly shed your every day tensions through movement and physical activity, you may find that this focus on a single task, and the energy and optimism, as a result, can help you stabilize and precise in everything you do.

 - It improves your mood.
 Regular exercise can help increase your self-confidence, it can make you relax, and decrease the symptoms associated with mild depression and anxiety.
 Exercise can also improve your sleep which is often disrupted by stress, depression, and anxiety.
 All of these exercise benefits can ease your stress levels and give you a sense of command over your body and your life.

 A successful exercise program begins with a few simple steps.

-Do what you love.
+- Do what you love.
 Virtually any form of exercise or movement can increase your fitness level while decreasing your stress.
-The most important thing is to choose an activity where you enjoy.
-Examples include walking, stair climbing, jogging, bicycling, yoga, tai chi, gardening, weightlifting and swimming.
+The most important thing is to choose an activity where you enjoy it.
+Examples include walking, stair climbing, jogging, bicycling, yoga, tai chi, gardening, weightlifting, and swimming.

 If exercise could not be the way of releasing or relieving your stress, please seek help from a behavioral health professional or contact MidCities Psychiatry today